 Some straightforward cases can be resolved fairly quickly.
 Others may take several months—or even multiple years—to resolve.
 These lengthy cases can be extremely stressful and frustrating for victims of domestic violence and those accused of the offense.
 In the interim, a personal protective order or restraining order can be an effective temporary measure.
 This can provide some security for parties who feel vulnerable to the threat of domestic violence.

 If you or someone you know is experiencing domestic violence, it is important to take action as quickly as possible.
-At the Law Offices of H. William Edgar, we understand the highly sensitive nature of domestic violence cases.
+At the Edgar & Dow, we understand the highly sensitive nature of domestic violence cases.
 We are committed to providing compassionate yet powerful legal remedies for our clients.
 Contact us today to schedule a consultation and learn more about how we can help you and your family through this tumultuous period.

 We know every case is unique and always provide personalized counsel.